QueenterJuma/book-store/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖math-magician <a name="about-project"></a>
+# 📖bookstore-App <a name="about-project"></a>

-**math-magician** "Math magicians" is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to: Make simple calculations and Read a random math-related quote.
+**bookstore-App** "bookstore-App" is a Single Page Application website that lets users to: Display a list of books, Add a book and Remove a selected book.

 ## 🛠 Built With <a name="built-with"></a>
 - HTML
 - CSS
 - JavaScript
 - React
+- Redux

 ### Tech Stack <a name="tech-stack"></a>
 - Git and Github